 23. Laravel [Get Laravel]

 For PHP developers, Laravel makes it incredibly easy to get started.
-The PHP framework is brimming with features and capabilities essential for PHP development, and it works pretty well with popular web browsers and search engines to give website visitors a comprehensive view.
+The PHP framework is brimming with features and capabilities essential for PHP development.
+It works pretty well with popular web browsers and search engines to give website visitors a comprehensive view.

 Laravel boasts a modular packaging system with a dedicated dependency manager.
 With this framework, you’d have different ways to relational databases through Routing.
 Besides, there are utilities in it that aid in maintenance and application deployment.